MhLiao/TextBoxes_plusplus/README.md

 [BaiduYun](https://pan.baidu.com/s/1i6umxTj)

     Please place the above models in "./models/"
-    If your data is hugely differnent from ICDAR 2015 Incidental Text，you'd better train it on your own data based on the pre-trained model on SynthText.
+    If your data is hugely different from ICDAR 2015 Incidental Text，you'd better train it on your own data based on the pre-trained model on SynthText.

 3. CRNN model:
 [Dropbox](https://www.dropbox.com/s/kmi62qxm9z08o6h/model_crnn.t7?dl=0);